afonasev/cookiecutter-pypackage-poetry/README.md

 # cookiecutter-pypackage-poetry

-Cookicutter python package template with poetry, travis, etc.
+The cookicutter template of a python package with poetry, travis, etc.

 ## Usage